 FIGURE 3.
-Needle contacting T10 transverse process
+Needle contacting T5 transverse process

-- Small boluses (1 mL) of saline were injected to confirm needle position underneath the deep fascia of the muscle, and the needle redirected to ensure the tip was not intramuscular - Once satisfied with needle position, 30 mL of the expanded EXPAREL mixture was slowly administered
+- Small boluses (1 mL) of saline were injected to confirm needle position underneath the deep fascia of the muscle, and the needle redirected to ensure the tip was not intramuscular - Once satisfied with needle position, 30 mL of the expanded EXPAREL® (bupivacaine liposome injectable suspension) mixture was slowly administered

 FIGURE 4.
-Pool of expanded EXPAREL mixture "lifting" the erector spinae muscle group off the transverse process
+Pool of expanded EXPAREL mixture lifting the erector spinae muscle group off the transverse process

-- The correct injection plane was confirmed by observing cephalocaudal spread and a lifting of the muscle off the transverse process - The block was then repeated on the contralateral side with 30 mL of the expanded EXPAREL mixture
+• The correct injection plane was confirmed by observing cranio-caudad spread and a "lifting" of the muscle off the transverse process